MicrosoftDocs/dynamics365smb-docs/business-central/ui-personalization-user.md

 ### Add a field so it's visible on the page

-From **Add field to page** pane, there are two ways to show a field that's currently hidden on the page:
+From **Add field to page** pane, there are two ways to include a field that's currently hidden on the page:

 - Drag the field to the desired position.
 A thick horizontal or vertical line indicates the target location.
 - Select the field in the list, then go to the shaded field on the page and select the **Show** option.

 > [!NOTE]
-> Some fields that you added won't be editable on the page when you're done with personalization.
+> Some fields that you add won't be editable on the page when you're done with personalization.
 These fields are either originally designed this way or an administrator [customized](ui-personalization-manage.md) the page to prevent you from editing them.

 ## Clear personalization